sample-organisation/external/external/oss.md

-This file could be open sourced
+This file could be open sourced.
+More OSS for the win.